zama-ai/fhevm/README.md

 make init-ethermint-node
 ```

-This will initialize and generate the fhe keys or copy then based on `KEY_GEN` value in .env.
+Initialize and generate/copy FHE keys based on `KEY_GEN` value in `.env`.

+> [!NOTE]
-IMPORTANT: if KEY_GEN is `false`, ensure to have 15 GB of empty ram to generate the keys.
+> If KEY_GEN is set to `false`, ensure to have 15 GB of empty RAM to generate the keys.
+On Mac, do not forget to increase the allocated RAM to docker process.

-# Run fhEVM + KMS components
+## Run fhEVM + KMS components

 ```bash
 make run-full